 - Contact the blogger directly.
 Go to the blog post in question and leave a comment with your complaint to see if the matter can be resolved directly between you and the blogger.

-Your Infringement Notice may be forwarded to the party that made the content available or to third parties such as ChillingEffects.org.
+Your Infringement Notice will be forwarded to the party that made the content available or to third parties such as ChillingEffects.org.